 - Tiers are excellent ways to keep customers’ interest for longer periods of time

-2. Ford Motor Company: FordPass
+2. Ford Motor Company: FordPass Rewards Program

 American multinational car company Ford has been a trailblazer in the industry since the very beginning.
-An innovative force, Ford has introduced an app-based loyalty program to reward loyal drivers in multiple ways.
+An innovative force, Ford has introduced a 3 tier digital loyalty program, called FordPass Rewards, to reward loyal drivers in multiple ways.

-- Using the FordPass app, drivers can request 24/7 roadside assistance
+- Using the FordPass app, drivers can request 24/7 roadside assistance.

 Why it works: